 Exactly how did the Egyptians build the Pyramid of Khufu and its two great successors on the Giza Plateau?
 That question has been debated at least since the time of Herodotus.
 Many a person has looked upon what the Egyptians are alleged to have wrought, compared it with the early date which historians assign to it, and concluded that the achievement simply wasn’t achievable at all.
 Needless to say, it’s generally at this point that tales of space aliens, supernatural powers, and super-advanced predecessor civilizations enter the picture.

-What follows, then, is one narrative, assembled from the best available evidence, of how the Pyramid of Khufu — and thus by extension the other gradated pyramids of Egypt, on the Giza Plateau and elsewhere — were built.
+What follows, then, is one narrative, assembled from the best current evidence, of how the Pyramid of Khufu — and thus by extension the other gradated pyramids of Egypt, on the Giza Plateau and elsewhere — were built.
 It is necessarily speculative, and is doubtless wrong in some details.
-But it will, at the very least, paint a picture of how such things could have been achieved without recourse to magic or any high technology of the sort the ancient Egyptians definitely did not possess.
-Further, it provides one set of reasonable answers to questions about why certain things are as they are inside the Pyramid of Khufu in particular, a structure which has long puzzled historians and archaeologists with its unusual number and arrangement of internal passages and chambers in comparison to any of the other pyramids of ancient Egypt.
+But it will, at the very least, paint a picture of how such things could have been managed without recourse to magic or any high technology of the sort the ancient Egyptians definitely did not possess.
+Further, it will provide one set of reasonable answers to questions about why certain things are as they are inside the Pyramid of Khufu in particular, a structure which has long puzzled historians and archaeologists with its unusual number and arrangement of internal passages and chambers in comparison to any of the other pyramids of ancient Egypt.

 The quarry was relatively convenient in terms of distance, but decidedly inconvenient in another sense.
 Moving the stone from it to the building site was a literal uphill battle; the source of the stone lay 125 vertical feet (38 meters) below its ultimate destination.
 Undaunted, the workers first built a road leading from the quarry to the building site, the remains of which have been partially uncovered by modern archaeologists.
 Great blocks of limestone, many of them weighing two tons or more, were chipped laboriously out of the bedrock, then levered onto wooden sledges on rollers.
 These assemblages were then manhandled up the road by teams of ten to twenty workers, using copious amounts of water to lubricate the rollers; illustrations of just such a process have actually been discovered on the walls of ancient tombs.
 In 1997, under the auspices of the American television program NOVA, a team of researchers was able to duplicate this feat on a small scale.
 “Although we failed to match the best efforts of the ancient builders,” noted team leader Mark Lehner, “it was abundantly clear that their expertise was the result not of some mysterious technology or secret sophistication, but generations of practice and experience.”